The best way to bathe and protect your wound, such as how

 unexpected symptom or problem, including:

 Nausea and vomiting.
-If you are not able to
+If you aren't able to

 keep fluids down, you may become

-Pain that does not go away when you take your pain
+Pain that doesn't go away after you take your pain